lh3/lh3.github.com/_posts/2021-01-11-minigraph-as-a-multi-assembly-sv-caller.md

 With the current SV calling pipelines, we typically map reads or an assembly against a reference genome, call SVs and then merge pairwise SV calls into a multi-sample call set.
-This sounds simple but doesn't work well in practice.
+This sounds simple but doesn't work well for complex events.
 First, the position of an SV may be shifted by small variants.
 We have to heuristically group nearby events.
 This is particularly problematic around [VNTRs][VNTR].
 Second, there are nested SVs: for example, an L1 insertion